-Dr Matt Burton is part of our Thermoelectrics Group and is working on research to allow the widespread use of thermoelectric materials to harness waste heat.
+Dr Matt Burton is part of our Thermoelectrics Group, working on Energy Capture research to allow the widespread use of thermoelectric materials to harness waste heat.
 Here, he explains why this is important…

 How does SPECIFIC’s thermoelectrical research contribute towards the Active Buildings vision?

 Put simply thermoelectrics is taking heat energy (thermo) and converting it into electricity (electrics).
 We research thermoelectric materials to try and make their use more widespread.